mrusme/kopi/README.md

 current exchange rates from the ECB, for price input/conversions of individual coffee bags). _Kopi_ does not employ analytics libraries/services.

+## Status

+_Kopi_ is still in its early stages.
+Hence, you might find that

 ## Install

 ### From Release